 - Ready to stuff em?
 Let your stuffing cool down a bit, line a thin cookie sheet with foil, and grease the foil lightly with olive oil (a tiny dab will go a long way!).
 Line up your mushrooms 1inch apart and stuff!
 If you prefer your stuffing to be really crunchy, you can pack it in a towering mound a top the mushroom.
 Most of my friends/family prefer softer stuffing, which means when you stuff the mushroom, push it as far down into the mushroom as you can, and keep it level with the top of the shroom.

-- Bake at 350 degrees F until the mushrooms turn golden brown, about 15-20 minutes.
+- Bake at 350 degrees F until the mushrooms turn golden brown, about 20 minutes.
+For extra soft mushrooms, feel free to bake an additional 10 min.

 - Commence faceplant.